JCEleanor/CSCI-210-notes/notes/WEEK10.md

 we'll focus more on processs creation.

+- `chdir()`
+  This system call is used to change the current working directory of the calling process.

 #### Zombie process

 A zombie process is a process which has executed but still has a record in the process table for the parent process to collect.